 The first Pride wines were made at Rombauer Winery from 1991 through 1996; the current winery was built in 1997 and later 23,000 square feet of caves were drilled into the hillside.

-Jim was the founder of the well-known Pride Institute.
+Jim was the founder of the well-known Pride Institute (headquartered at Hamilton Landing in Novato about a 70 minute drive south of the winery).
 Ask most dentists about this institute and they will have heard of it.
 They introduced many now common practices in the dental industry and currently provide management and consulting services for dental offices.
 After Jim’s death, Pride Institute was sold to its employees.

 This winery has been the reason a lot of folks make the short trip up to Spring Mountain from the town of St Helena – both for the quality of wines and their exceptional hospitality.
 Due to their popularity, an auxiliary benefit has been additional recognition for the Spring Mountain District.
 There are 20+ other small premium producers on ‘the mountain’ – all appointment only.
 Many of these wineries are only within a 10 minute or less drive of each other.